godaddy/gasket/GOVERNANCE.md

 Maintainers have commit permissions.
 They are responsible for creating release commits.
 They also are responsible for maintaining the Gasket [roadmap](./ROADMAP.md).
+Finally, they are responsible for closing out issues that are duplicates, not reproducible or otherwise should not be addressed.
 New maintainers are added by existing maintainers at their discretion.
 If you want to become a maintainer, start by looking at Gasket's backlog of issues.
 You can triage existing issues, provide fixes,